charlesmacd/HD6805_Reader/README.md

 Arduino shield used to read the internal ROM of some Hitachi HD6805 devices.

 Based on the information and research of Sean Riddle (https://seanriddle.com/mc6805p2.html)

+**NEW**: Check out the Dumping Log in the Wiki: https://github.com/charlesmacd/HD6805_Reader/wiki

 ## Overview